age range: 10-14 years

 What inspired you to write this story?

-Could you share with readers how you conducted your research or share a few interesting tidbits you learned while researching?
+This book contains a lot of science, especially metallurgy.
+Could you share with readers how you conducted your research and share a few interesting tidbits about your writing process with this book?

 What topics does your book touch upon that would make it a perfect fit for the classroom?